-In early 2020, Finland had 54,000 civil defence shelters with space for a total of 4.4 million people.
+In 2022, Finland had 50,500 civil defence shelters with space for a total of 4.8 million people.
 The majority of the shelters (approximately 85%) are private, reinforced concrete shelters in individual buildings.
 Properties consisting of several buildings have joint bunkers.

 Civil defence shelters in efficient use in normal conditions